adoptium/temurin-build/docs/CreateWindowsReDistDevKit.md

 To extract the required Redist DLLs, the safest and easiest way is to locally install an "all architecture" installation of Visual Studio and the Windows SDK as follows:

-### Install required version of VIsual Studio and WIndows SDK
+### Install required version of Visual Studio and WIndows SDK

 1. Determine the "Build Tools" version install bootstrapper required and download from here: https://learn.microsoft.com/en-us/visualstudio/releases/2022/release-history#fixed-version-bootstrappers